dkrasne/visualizing_intertextuality/src/about.md

 #### Data Extraction and Transformation with Python

 Every time the website is deployed (usually by an update on GitHub), a data loader written in Python performs an API call from nodegoat to fetch the current database model.
 It then extracts the nodegoat IDs for each object type table and does another API call for the individual objects.
-It assigns the objects, under their object types, to a dictionary, and then transforms them into dataframes, unpacking the highly nested information of the nodegoat JSON objects:
+It assigns the objects, under their object types, to a dictionary, and then transforms them into dataframes, unpacking the highly nested information of the nodegoat JSON objects.

+<details><summary>Click here to see the function that performs the extraction.</summary>

 ```python
 # Create table dataframes